 There are many other instructions in the Bible that describe good practice within a church, but we would suggest that the above features are essentials!

 You do not need an “ordained minister” to conduct services!
 The New Testament contains nothing about “ordination”.
-If you have a leader of a church who is ordained, he may still be a very good leader, but this is not essential.
-It is also not imperative that a church leader has studied a degree in theology or some other qualification for Bible college – most Bible colleges have become liberal organisations who often that often do not treat the Bible seriously.
+If you have a leader of your church who is ordained, they may still be a very good leader, but this is not essential.
+It is also not imperative that a church leader has studied a degree in theology or some other qualification for Bible college – most Bible colleges have become liberal organisations that often do not treat the Bible seriously.
 If your church leader has a formal qualification, it may well be valuable but it is best to allow the Bible speak for itself and trust in the moving of the Holy Spirit than simply to look at the academic credentials of any church leader.
 There are many places where good practice for the character and lifestyle of a church leader is described (for example see 1 Timothy 3:1-13 or Titus 2:1-8).
 These would be far more important than any academic qualification or an “ordination” process.

 Furthermore, it is vital that congregation are discerning of their church leaders and test what is taught – much like the Bereans: